Mission

 Brewing History

-The Archives accepts collections that document the history of brewing in Milwaukee, including the temperance movement and prohibition period (1919-1933).
-The Archives selectively acquires three-dimensional objects to support research in this area.
+The archives accepts collections that document the history of brewing in Milwaukee, including the temperance movement and prohibition period (1919-1933), with a particular focus on papers from groups underrepresented in the archival record.
+The archives selectively acquires three-dimensional objects to support research in this area.

-The Archives accepts organizational records and personal papers that document the history of information science professions, particularly the archives profession.
-The Archives serves as repository for the Society of American Archivists and the Midwest Archives Conference and solicits the historical records of each organization.
-The Archives accepts nationally the papers of individuals who have made significant contributions to the archival profession.
+The archives accepts organizational records and personal papers that document the history of the archives profession in the United States, with particular emphasis on individuals and groups representing underdocumented population groups.
+The archives serves as the repository for the Society of American Archivists, the Midwest Archives Conference, and other archival organizations.
+The archives also accepts the papers of individuals who have made significant contributions to the archival profession.

 Medical and Health Care